Highly Rated Michigan Criminal Appellate Lawyers

 - What portion of your practice is devoted to criminal cases?

-Many lawyers in Michigan’s tough economy today are handling a variety of types of cases (like divorce, criminal, bankruptcy, personal injury, etc…).
-Lawyers are like doctors, experts only handle one type of practice.
+Many lawyers in Michigan’s tough economy today handle various types of cases (like divorce, criminal, bankruptcy, personal injury, etc.).
+Lawyers are like doctors in the sense that specialists handle only one type of practice.
 A heart doctor doesn’t dabble in brain surgery.
-Similarly, a great Michigan criminal defense attorney is not going to be handling divorce cases as well (or any other type of law).
+Similarly, a great Michigan criminal defense attorney will not handle divorce cases (or any other type of law).

 Yes, there are huge differences.
-In many cases, the quality, zealousness and intelligence of the criminal defense attorney can make the difference between success and failure on appeal.
-Once you need an appellate lawyer your facing an up hill battle on appeal and statistically very few criminal appeals are successful.
+In many cases, the quality, zealousness, and intelligence of the criminal defense attorney can make the difference between success and failure on appeal.
+Once you need an appellate lawyer, you face an uphill battle on appeal, and statistically, very few criminal appeals are successful.
 A top appellate lawyer will, overall, increase the odds of success.

 Before the appellate attorneys at LEWIS & DICKSTEIN, P.L.L.C. quote a fee for an appeal, we want to know: how long was the trial?
 Has the transcript already been prepared?
-Were there co-defendants in the case and if so, who are their lawyers?
+Were there co-defendants in the case, and who are their lawyers?
 From the client’s perspective, what issues are there for the appeal?
-Was the trial by jury or by judge (a bench trial)?
-Who was the prosecutor and who was the judge?
+Was the trial by jury or by a judge (a bench trial)?
+Who was the prosecutor, and who was the judge?
 What type of job did the trial attorney do in the case?
 What was the sentence?
 Has a notice of appeal already been filed?

-Most highly experienced Michigan appeal lawyers charge a flat fee as opposed to an hourly fee.
-Some cases can only be dealt with on an hourly basis but an experienced appeals lawyer will help you decide which method of payment is best in a particular case.
-The benefit of a flat fee is that the client has limited exposure and knows at the time the attorney is hired that the fees are affordable and reasonable.
-Attorney’s who charge hourly may tend to charge a lot of hours and may not be forgiving when the client runs into trouble paying bills.
+Most highly experienced Michigan appeal lawyers charge a flat fee instead of an hourly one.
+Some cases require an hourly fee basis, but an experienced appeals lawyer will help you decide which payment method is best in a particular case.
+The benefit of a flat fee is that the client has limited exposure and knows the legal prices are affordable and reasonable.
+Attorneys who charge hourly may tend to charge many hours and may not be forgiving when the client runs into trouble paying bills.

 What costs are usually not included in a Michigan criminal appeal attorney’s fee?

-When you hire a lawyer for an appeal, he typically is agreeing to handle the appeal in the first appeals court, unless you agree that the fee also covers the Michigan Supreme Court.
-That means they will write the brief and, possibly a reply brief (after the opponent’s brief is received) and then will argue the appeal at the Court of Appeals if the court’s rules permit and the appellate court grants oral arguments.
+When you hire a lawyer for an appeal, they typically agree to handle the appeal in the Court of Appeals only, unless you agree that the fee also covers the Michigan Supreme Court.
+That means they will write the brief and, possibly, a reply brief (after the opponent’s brief is received) and then argue the appeal at the Court of Appeals if the court’s rules permit and the appellate court grants oral arguments.

-If you lose the appeal in the Michigan Court of Appeals (on a felony appeal) or in the Circuit Court (on a misdemeanor appeal), the fee typically does not include a further appeal to a higher court.
-Talk to the MI appellate lawyer and make sure you have a clear understanding of what work is being agreed to by the lawyer.
-Filing fees, copy fees, postage and transcripts are never a part of the legal fees and always the responsibility of the client.
+If you lose the appeal in the Michigan Court of Appeals (on a felony appeal) or the Circuit Court (on a misdemeanor appeal), the fee typically does not include a further appeal to a higher court.
+Talk to the MI appellate lawyer and ensure you clearly understand what work is being agreed to by the lawyer.
+Filing fees, copy fees, postage, and transcripts are never a part of the legal fees and are always the client’s responsibility.

 Cost of an Appeal

-Depending on the length of the trial, the number of possible issues and other factors impacting its complexity, the cost of an appeal might be anywhere from $5,000 to $150,000 or more, plus expenses.
-Every case is different and an honest attorney will take the time to learn about a case, at a free consultation, before quoting a fee.
-Federal appeals are typically more expensive than state appeals but there is no hard and fast rule.
+Depending on the trial length, the number of possible issues, and other factors impacting its complexity, the cost of an appeal can be significant.
+Every case is different, and an honest attorney will take the time to learn about a case, at a free consultation, before quoting a fee.
+Federal appeals are typically more expensive than state appeals, but there is no hard and fast rule.

 What Michigan Counties have the most convictions?

-The MI Counties that have the most common convictions and appeals include, but are not limited to: Oakland County, Wayne County, Macomb County, Washtenaw County, Livingston County, Kent County, Genesee County, St. Clair County, Ingham County and Lenawee County.
+The MI Counties with the most common convictions and appeals include, but are not limited to: Oakland County, Wayne County, Macomb County, Washtenaw County, Livingston County, Kent County, Genesee County, St. Clair County, Ingham County, and Lenawee County.
 A good Michigan criminal appeal attorney can handle your case successfully regardless of the district or circuit court.